Robust registration of medical images in the presence of spatially-varying noise: Empirical mode decomposition

 Bidimensional empirical mode decomposition \cite{nunes2003image} is particularly our focus in this paper, since it deals with two-dimensional signals such as images.
 Each IMF in the bidimensional empirical mode decomposition could be extracted from the image using a sifting process.
 Let $\mathbb{I}$ denote the image, $\mathbb{IMF}_i$ and $\mathbb{RES}_i$ denote the $i^{th}$ IMF and residual, respectively.
 Here $i$ represents the level or scale of the decomposition.
 For simplicity, let's assume that the residual at level 0 is the original image.
 That is:

-To find the IMF in level $i$, we repeat the following iterations.
-We first identify all the local minimum and maximum of the $\mathbb{RES}_{i-1}$.
-Then we generate the bounding maximum and minimum envelopes, $\mathbb{E}^{max}$ and $\mathbb{E}^{min}$ using an interpolation or a surface fitting techniques.
+To find the IMF in level $i$, we iterate through the following steps: First, identify all the local minimum and maximum of the $\mathbb{RES}_{i-1}$.
+Then, generate the bounding maximum and minimum envelopes, $\mathbb{E}^{max}$ and $\mathbb{E}^{min}$ using an interpolation or a surface fitting techniques.
 The IMF in this iteration is equal to $\mathbb{RES}_{i-1}$ subtracted by the mean of maximum and minimum envelope:

 We repeat this process until a convergence condition is met.
 At this point, the residual is defined as:

 .